CodePushGo/website/src/content/blog/en/capacitor-ota-updates-best-practices-for-performance.md

 -   Tools to monitor compliance.

-By uploading only compiled code meant for app store distribution, Capgo minimizes overhead and boosts efficiency.
+By uploading only compiled code meant for app store distribution, CodePushGo minimizes overhead and boosts efficiency.
 This approach has reportedly led to an **81% improvement in release efficiency** for users [\[5\]](https://capgo.app/).

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica, @manticarodrigo [\[5\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica, @manticarodrigo [\[5\]](https://capgo.app/)

-Capgo also uses a custom Dart interpreter for iOS updates.
+CodePushGo also uses a custom Dart interpreter for iOS updates.
 This ensures updates remain within app store guidelines while still allowing for quick deployment [\[6\]](https://capgo.app/docs/faq/).

 ## OTA Update Tools Analysis